ELIGIBILITY RULES ISI COMPETITION PARTICIPATION

 6. Any skater wishing to compete in a Footwork event is required to pass and register a test level (traditional Freestyle, Open Freestyle or Dance) to determine the level for his/her Footwork entry.

 7. Members of other organizations are eligible and welcome to compete in ISI competitions as long as they are Individual or Professional members of ISI and have all their ISI tests passed and registered with the ISI national office.
-(USFS members should refer to the is ISI/USFS Joint Statement of Recognition in this book) USFS members must also be a current ISI member and register ISI tests up to and including the equivalent chart test level below for traditional Freestyle events or follow the Open Freestyle chart equivalents.
+(USFS skaters should refer to the ISI/USFS Joint Statement of Recognition in this book) A USFS skater must also be a current ISI member and register ISI tests up to and including the equivalent chart test level below for traditional Freestyle events or follow the Open Freestyle chart equivalents.
 The tests listed below are based on the USFS Free Skate test.
-USFS Moves in the Filed test levels have no bearning on any ISI Freestyle test levels.
+USFS Skating Skills test level has no bearing on any ISI Freestyle test level.

-(For additional equivalent charts in other disciplines please refer to the ISI Handbook)
+(For additional equivalency charts in other disciplines please refer to the ISI Handbook) *PLEASE note this chart has been updated.
+U.S. Figure Skating changed their test names as of July 1, 2023

 USFS skater who has passed May compete in ISI no lower than***